Georgia Tech Alumni Association

 Health Insurance after Graduation

 If the company or organization that you will be working for does not provide insurance coverage, OIE recommends that you seek personal medical insurance.
 We are unable to provide any recommendations on insurance providers, but you are encouraged to find an insurance plan that meets your personal needs.
-A resource that may help you as you begin your research is NAFSA's Marketplace that can be found at http://nafsainternationaleducationmarketplace.com/.

 The Affordable Care Act (ACA)

 The Affordable Care Act (ACA) is a federal statute that aims to increase the quality and affordability of health insurance, lower the uninsured rate by expanding insurance coverage, and reduce the costs of healthcare for individuals and the government.
 The GA Tech United Healthcare student insurance is ACA compliant.

 To learn more about the Affordable Care Act and health plans offered through this program, please see the U.S. Department of Health & Human Services website at www.hhs.gov/healthcare/.

 Please explore the following resources to learn more about the ACA.